Why MPs have called for a delay in the rollout of smart motorways

 Smart motorways, where hard shoulders are replaced with live lanes, are seen as a relatively quick and cheap way to increase road capacity but concerns have been raised over the number of fatal collisions involving broken-down vehicles stranded in live lanes.

-Highways England and the UK Government have repeatedly insisted that, mile-for-mile, smart motorways are safer than conventional motorways but figures released by Highways England show that in 2018 and 2019 ALR roads had more deaths per hundred million miles than regular motorways with a hard shoulder.
+National Highways (formerly Highways England) and the UK Government have repeatedly insisted that, mile-for-mile, smart motorways are safer than conventional motorways but figures released by Highways England show that in 2018 and 2019 ALR roads had more deaths per hundred million miles than regular motorways with a hard shoulder.

 The committee’s chairman, Huw Merriman said more evidence was needed.